homosapienssapiens/feature-engineering/README.md

 # feature-engineering
-Repository for all the activity of my feature engieering class from my master degree in Data Science.
+Repository for projects and homeworks made in my feature engieering class from my masters degree in Data Science.